kalocsaibotond/void-rice/README.md

 ```

 The overarching aim of my overall desktop environment is to optimise for
-terminal usage, and minimise GUI and mouse usage.
+terminal usage, and minimise GUI and mouse usage, but have proper mouse
+support as backup solution.
+Nevertheless I try to make it as much suckless as
+reasonably achievable.

 Here everything is subject to breaking change, so only use the content as
 inspiration.
 Moreover, currently it is in a work-in-progress state.